 Over $1000 in exclusive Self-Publishing School author discounts for services like editing, cover design, and more!

-While we may be biased since this is our program, we truly believe it’s the best, and we continuously upgrade and improve our programs in order to ensure this by keeping track of industry trends, Amazon’s updates, and listening to the needs of our authors.
+We truly believe our program is the best out there (and was one of the very firsts!), and we continuously upgrade and improve our programs in order to ensure this by keeping track of industry trends, Amazon’s updates, and listening to the needs of our authors.

 Check out the image below for a sneak peek of a portion of our program (we don’t share these often!):